addyosmani/backbone-fundamentals/index.md

 # Introduction

-When writing a Web application from scratch, it’s easy to feel like we can get by simply by relying on a DOM manipulation library (like jQuery) and a handful of utility plugins.
+When writing a web application from scratch, it’s easy to feel like we can get by simply by relying on a DOM manipulation library (like jQuery) and a handful of utility plugins.
 The problem with this is that it doesn’t take long to get lost in a nested pile of jQuery callbacks and DOM elements without any real structure in place for our applications.

 In short, we’re stuck with spaghetti code.
-Fortunately there are modern JavaScript frameworks that can assist with bringing structure and organization to our projects, improving how easily maintainable they are in the long-run.
+Fortunately there are modern JavaScript frameworks and libraries that can assist with bringing structure and organization to our projects, improving how easily maintainable they are in the long-run.

 ### What Is MVC?

-These modern frameworks provide developers an easy path to organizing their code using variations of a pattern known as MVC (Model-View-Controller).
+These modern tools provide developers an easy path to organizing their code using variations of a pattern known as MVC (Model-View-Controller).
 MVC separates the concerns in an application down into three parts:

 * Models represent the domain-specific knowledge and data in an application.
 Think of this as being a ‘type’ of data you can model — like a User, Photo or Todo note.
 Models should notify anyone observing them about their current state (e.g Views).
 * Views are typically considered the User-interface in an application (e.g your markup and templates), but don’t have to be.
 They should know about the existence of Models in order to observe them, but don’t directly communicate with them.
 * Controllers handle the input (e.g clicks, user actions) in an application and Views can be considered as handling the output.
 When a Controller updates the state of a model (such as editing Todo note content), it doesn’t directly tell the View.
 This is what the observing nature of the View and Model relationship is for.

 JavaScript ‘MVC’ frameworks that can help us structure our code don’t always strictly follow the above pattern.
-Some frameworks will include the responsibility of the Controller in the View (e.g Backbone.js) whilst others add their own opinionated components into the mix as they feel this is more effective.
+Some solutions will include the responsibility of the Controller in the View (e.g Backbone.js) whilst others add their own opinionated components into the mix as they feel this is more effective.

 For this reason we refer to such frameworks as following the MV* pattern, that is, you’re likely to have a View and a Model, but more likely to have something else also included.